-Might internal attention be critical to understanding the phenomenon(a) of the temporal stability and variability in thought content(Smallwood, 2013) – i.e., the moment-to-moment selection and modulation of XXXXX from competing XXXXX?(Ruby, Smallwood, Engen, & Singer, 2013; Welhaf et al., 2019)
+The systemic complexity of context, cognition and emotion in which internal attentional processes operate is a major barrier to meaningfully answering these questions and thereby understanding temporal dynamics of internal attention or what guides internal attentional selection from moment-to-moment in time.
+Indeed, the processes affecting attention are also themselves influenced by attention - they have a circular causality (Kelso, 1995; Lewis, 2005).
+For example, attention gates the information entering WM, yet the contents or activated representations in WM also guide attentional selection (Hollingworth & Luck, 2009; Nobre & Stokes, 2019).
+Similarly, attention amplifies perceived emotional experience (similar to how external attention increases perceptual vividness; Mrkva, Westfall, & Van Boven, 2019), yet emotional states amplify attentional selection by facilitating processing of- or disrupting on-going task and reorienting to- emotionally relevant information (Öhman, Flykt, & Esteves, 2001; Smallwood, Fitzgerald, Miles, & Phillips, 2009; Vuilleumier, Armony, & Dolan, 2003).

-A barrier to meaningfully answering this question so that we can better understand XXXX – what guides internal attentional selection from moment-to-moment – is the systemic complexity of cognition XXXXX in which internal attention operates.
-Indeed, the processes affecting attention are also themselves influenced by attention(Kelso, 1995; Lewis, 2005) (CITE).
-For example, attention gates the information entering WM, yet the the contents or activated representations in WM also guide attentional selection (Hollingworth & Luck, 2009; Nobre & Stokes, 2019).
-Similarly, attention amplifies perceived emotional experience (Mrkva, Westfall, & Van Boven, 2019), yet emotional states XXXX attentional selection (Öhman, Flykt, & Esteves, 2001; CITE; CiTE)(Öhman, Flykt, & Esteves, 2001; Smallwood, Fitzgerald, Miles, & Phillips, 2009; Vuilleumier, Armony, & Dolan, 2003).
+A dynamic systems framework to model XXXX

-Therefore, a dynamic systems perspective may be useful to advance our understanding of the nature and function of internal attention cogniti and .
-Dynamic systems entail: (1) variables of components that can change over time, have multiple reciprocal influences, are recursive (i.e., the system iteratively develops and unfolds over time), and whose inter-component relations are not necessarily linear and may be subject to dampening or amplifying effects.
-Finally, an additional key feature of dynamic systems is that such an approach enables characterizing how “wholes” (what we refer to as “higher-level processes”) emerge from parts (what we refer to as “lower-level” processes).
-By adapting a dynamic systems approach, we therefore may be able to, building on understanding of how the basic low-level processes or components of the system inter- and trans- act, also understand how higher-level processes emerge (e.g., mindwandering, cognitive vulnerabilities).
-Accordingly, in recent years, this dynamic system approach has been similarly applied to XXX, YYYY and ZZZZ with various important insights yielded (CITE; CITE; CITE)(Fried & Cramer, 2017; Hayes & Strauss, 1998; Hofmann, Curtiss, & Hayes, 2020; Lewis, 2005).
+Accordinglyu, we propose that a dynamic systems framework may be useful to advance our understanding of the nature and function of internal attention, and its interactions with other cognitive and emotion processes.
+First, dynamic systems entail processes (or “components”) that can change over time that have multiple, reciprocal influences on one-another, are recursive (i.e., the system iteratively develops and unfolds over time), and have non-linear inter-component relations (e.g., may be subject to dampening or amplifying effects) .
+Second, dynamic systems help to explain how “wholes” (what we refer to as “higher-level processes”) emerge from parts (what we refer to as “lower-level” processes) (Lewis, 2005).
+For example, how does “higher-order” stream-of-thought emerge (Smallwood, 2013) from “lower-order” processes – e.g., the influence of selection of internal experiences into WM and awareness influence emotion, the influence of the contents of awareness and current emotional state on attentional selection?
+By adapting a dynamic systems approach, we therefore may be able to, building on understanding of how the basic low-level processes or components of the system dynamically inter- and trans- act, and understand how higher-level processes emerge (e.g., mindwandering, cognitive vulnerabilities).
+Accordingly, in recent years, this dynamic system approach has been similarly applied to theories of emotion, psychopathology (e.g., as symptom networks) and change processes during psychotherapy with various important insights yielded (Fried & Cramer, 2017; Hayes & Strauss, 1998; Hofmann, Curtiss, & Hayes, 2020; Lewis, 2005).

 Dynamic systems model of internal attention thinking and feeling

-Thus, we propose that we should work to better understand how internal attention inter- and trans-acts with systematically proximal cognitive and emotion processes as a dynamic system, that unfolds from moment to moment in time.
+Thus, we propose that we should work to better understand how internal attention inter- and trans-acts with systematically proximal cognitive and emotion processes as a dynamic system that unfolds from moment to moment in time.
 Despite the theorized centrality of internal attention for thinking and feeling, we do not have such a dynamic model.
-Accordingly, we have limited capacity to model and predict (1) what processes(es) determine the current momentary focus of internal attention (i.e., what drives selection of specific thought content into WM at any given omment in time?), (2 the temporal stability and variability in thought content from moment-to-moment over t time, and thus (3) XXXXXXXXXXX how dynamics of internal focus of attention in time affect higher-level cognitive process, such as mental-health and respective cognitive vulnerabilities – i.e., how temporal stability and variability of thought content in time affect mental health?; and how does internal attention subserve various types of cognitive vulnerabilities?
+Accordingly, we have limited capacity to model and predict (1) what processes determine the current momentary focus of internal attention (i.e., what drives selection of specific thought content into WM at any given moment in time?); and (2) the temporal stability and variability in thought content from moment-to-moment over time, and thus variability in stream-of-thought.

 Moreover, in addition to these basic science insights about internal attention in cognition and emotion, such a model may have important applications for guiding study and advancing understanding of complex higher-level phenomena for which internal attention may be functionally central – such as cognitive vulnerability for mental health problems (for e.g., rumination and repetitive negative thinking), as well as phenomena such as mindwandering, mindfulness and spontaneous thought.